 Fashion Styling (Online Short Course)

-For budding stylists keen to take their first steps in this popular fashion career path, this fashion media styling course looks at the variety of media styling options available to you, and the day-to-day working life of a stylist.
-You will learn how and where to find inspiration, how to research a story and answer commercial and creative briefs...
+For budding stylists keen to take their first steps in this popular fashion career path.
+This styling course looks at the contemporary fashion media, the current fashion image and the day-to-day working life of a fashion stylist.
+You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, how to research a story and answer commercial and creative briefs...

 Taught by: John William.

-For budding stylists keen to take their first steps in this popular fashion career path, this fashion media styling course looks at the variety of media styling options available to you, and the day-to-day working life of a stylist.
-You will learn how and where to find inspiration, how to research a story and answer commercial and creative briefs.
-You will learn about fashion magazines and develop a rich understanding of the fashion image.
+For budding stylists keen to take their first steps in this popular fashion career path.
+This styling course looks at the contemporary fashion media, the current fashion image and the day-to-day working life of a fashion stylist.
+You will learn about the different types of contemporary fashion image, key industry creatives, how and where to find inspiration, how to research a story and answer commercial and creative briefs.
 Taught by a successful working stylist, this course is taught from an industry perspective and is full of insider knowledge and tips.

 - The roles of the stylist in contemporary fashion media

-- A practical guide to the working life of a stylist and preparing shoots
+- A practical guide and tips for working as a fashion stylist and preparing shoots

 - A guide to researching and pitching contemporary fashion editorial concepts